United States Armed Forces: Fleet Marine Force

-The smallest MAGTF is the Marine Expeditionary Unit (MEU), which are typically forward deployed on Navy ships.
-Commanded by a colonel, a Marine Expeditionary Unit consist of 2,200 marines split across a battalion landing team (ground combat element), composite helicopter squadron (aviation combat element), and a combat logistics element (logistics element).
+The smallest MAGTF is the Marine Expeditionary Unit (MEU), which is typically forward deployed on a Navy ship.
+Commanded by a colonel, a Marine Expeditionary Unit consist of 2,200 marines split across a battalion landing team (ground combat element), a composite helicopter squadron (aviation combat element), and a combat logistics element (logistics element).
 Marine Expeditionary Units are supplied for 15 days.
 Forward deployed Marine Expeditionary Units are often embarked on Navy amphibious assault ships as part of an amphibious ready group.

-The next sized MAGTF is the Marine Expeditionary Brigade (MEB), which are organized for specific missions.
+The mid-sized MAGTF is the Marine Expeditionary Brigade (MEB), which is organized for specific missions.
 Commanded by a brigadier general, Marine Expeditionary Brigades consist of 4,000 to 16,000 marines across a Regimental-sized ground combat element, a Marine Aircraft Group, and a Combat Logistics Regiment.
 Marine Expeditionary Brigades are supplied for 30 days and offer increased firepower and airpower over the Marine Expeditionary Unit.

-The largest MAGTF is the Marine Expeditionary Force (MEF), which are primary warfighting forces for larger operations.
-A Marine Expeditionary Force is commanded by a lieutenant general and consist of 46,000 to 90,000 marines.
+The largest MAGTF is the Marine Expeditionary Force (MEF), which is the primary warfighting force for larger operations.
+A Marine Expeditionary Force is commanded by a lieutenant general and consists of 46,000 to 90,000 marines.
 Currently there are only three Marine Expeditionary Forces, each with its own Marine Division, Marine Aircraft Wing, Marine Logistics Group, and Marine Expeditionary Force Information Group.
-Marine Expeditionary Forces are supplied for 60 days.Certain elements are held at the Marine Expeditionary Force level, such as Force Reconnaissance.
-The MEF Information Group (MIG) also provides a number of functions, such as the intelligence battalion, radio battalion which conduct signals intelligence, electronic warfare, and cyberspace operations, communications battalion, the MEF support battalion, and the Air Naval Gunfire Liaison Company.
+Marine Expeditionary Forces are supplied for 60 days.
+Certain elements are held at the Marine Expeditionary Force level, such as Force Reconnaissance.
+The MEF Information Group (MIG) also provides a number of functions such as the intelligence battalion; radio battalion which conducts signals intelligence, electronic warfare, and cyberspace operations; communications battalion; the MEF support battalion; and the Air Naval Gunfire Liaison Company.

 While not a MAGTF, the Marine Corps has begun to reorganize some of its regiments into Marine Littoral Regiments (MRL), which are similar in size to a Marine Expeditionary Unit.
 A Marine Littoral Regiment is a self-deployable force, designed to be naval in nature and operate in the littoral region.
 A Marine Littoral Regiment consists of a littoral combat team, a littoral anti-air battalion, and a combat logistics battalion.
 Notably, the Marine Littoral Regiment has no aviation combat element, unlike a Marine Expeditionary Unit.

-Another Marine Corps element that does not function as part of the MAGTF are the Marine Raider Regiment, who function under United States Marine Forces Special Operations Command.
-Marine Raiders specialize in specialize in direct action, unconventional warfare, maritime interdiction, special reconnaissance, foreign internal defense, counterterrorism, and counterinsurgency missions.
+Another Marine Corps element that does not function as part of the MAGTF is the Marine Raider Regiment, functioning under United States Marine Forces Special Operations Command.
+Marine Raiders specialize in direct action, unconventional warfare, maritime interdiction, special reconnaissance, foreign internal defense, counterterrorism, and counterinsurgency missions.